SarCoptU/linux-scripts/README.md

-# Scripts for Linux config
+# Scripts for Linux

-Configuration for Debian 12 and ArchLinux
+Scripts for linux configurations for a Linux semi hopper

+NOTE: Numbers added to file names to order them